Here's The Cheapest Copies Of Final Fantasy 7 Remake In Australia

-Final Fantasy 7 Remake is set to come out on April 10, but if you're current living in Australia you might be in for a surprise.
-Copies are currently shipping early in several regions around the world so if you pre-order now, there's a chance you might get the game early.
-These are the best places to pre-order the game.
+Final Fantasy 7 Remake is set to come out on April 10, but Australians can get the game right now.

+Update 1/04: The game has broken street date, and you can grab copies in-store at JB Hi-Fi and EB Games today:

 Final Fantasy 7 Remake is finally arriving after years of anticipation.
 It's set for a massive launch and is likely to be in high demand.
 As we've mentioned before, the coronavirus pandemic is complicating game releases but if you want to purchase a physical copy on launch day, you'll run into other troubles.